Srikakulam Municipal Corporation

 Srikakulam Municipal Corporation (SMC) is the civic body that governs the city of Srikakulam in the Indian state of Andhra Pradesh.
 It was formed as a municipality in the year 1856 and was upgraded to corporation on 9 December 2015.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Srikakulam Municipal Corporation Municipal Corporation is headed by Mayor of city and governed by Commissioner.
+Srikakulam Municipal Corporation Municipal Corporation is headed by the Mayor of city and governed by the Commissioner.

 Jurisdiction

 It is spread over an area of 20.89 km2 and has a population of 147,015 as per the 2011 Census of India.

 Administration

 The corporation is administered by an elected body, headed by the Mayor.
-The present Municipal Commissioner is Obulesh.
+The present Municipal Commissioner is Hanumanthu Kurma Rao.

 Functions

 Srikakulam Municipal Corporation Municipal Corporation is created for the following functions: